 The Regulatory Picture

-ASIC confirmed it is "monitoring the sector closely".
+The Corporate Clipboard Authority confirmed it is "monitoring the sector closely".
 A review is anticipated.
 The review timeline will be communicated following the commencement of the review scoping phase.

 Financial Inclusion: A Note